icoz69/icoz69.github.io/index.md

 - **Machine Learning:** few-shot learning, meta-learning, incremental learning, long-tailed recognition, open-set recognition, AutoML, knowledge distillation

 ## Extracurricular Activities
 Besides research, I also actively participate in many extracurricular activities.
 I was in Top 8 of Good Voice of Universities 2015 in CUMT.
 I play football regularly and keep a record of  Dribbling & Shooting  in CUMT.
-I am a fan of the <del>Football Club of Barcelona</del> PSG.
+I am a fan of  <del>Football Club of Barcelona</del> PSG.
 My favourite singers are Jacky Cheung and Freddie Mercury.

 ## News
 - **[Jul.
 2021]** One preprint on long-tailed recognition is uploaded to [Arxiv](https://arxiv.org/abs/2108.12757).